Getting patient data into good shape, making health data work harder

 Clues to better health lie in all the information we are already capturing.

 The digital technology and engineering know-how to unlock new understanding and insights is a crucial AHSC advantage, as is the range of exemplar programmes it is already involved in:

 - NHS Digital Academy

 - NHS England Global Digital Exemplar

-The AHSC’s priority programme in Data for health includes:
+The AHSC’s priority programme in Data for health is overseen by the AHSC Research Informatics Committee and the workplan includes:

 - Developing infrastructure to automate data capture from structured and unstructured electronically held data sets at each partner institution